 Short-term memory: Recall the short list of words after several minutes.

-Long-term memory: Describe events from the distant past.
+Long-term memory: Answer questions about the distant past.

 Use of language: Name common objects and body parts, and read, write, and repeat certain phrases.